Summer Public Service Funding Application

 - Learning about the practice of law in a legal, policy, legislative, or advocacy setting under legal supervision, and in a position where at least one year of law school is normally required

-- Working for the public interest
+- Working for the public service

 - Working for a non-profit organization or government office